 Eyewear that protects your child's eyes

-Look for comfort features such as the hypoallergenic frame material and shock-absorption padding in these Rec Specs goggles.
+Look for comfort features such as a hypoallergenic frame material and shock-absorption padding.
 They come in various colors, and some styles work with prescription lenses and helmets.

 Eye injuries happen all too frequently when adults and kids are enjoying sports or working around the home.
-Children are especially vulnerable to eye injuries because they often don't consider that their eyes, and possibly a lifetime of healthy vision, are at stake.
+Children can be especially vulnerable to eye injuries because they often don't consider that their eyes, and possibly a lifetime of healthy vision, are at stake.

-According to Prevent Blindness America, approximately 40,000 sports-related eye injuries each year in the United States are severe enough to require emergency room care — that's one every 13 minutes!
+Approximately 430,000 sports-related eye injuries each year in the United States are severe enough to require emergency room care.

 Paintball games also can be dangerous and are a growing cause of eye injuries among children and young adults.
 [Read more about paintball eye injuries.]